Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 wfrug: [
-    [rugassistantui.jpg, "An annotated image of the Rug Assistant's UI shows how easy it is to use!"], [rug-closeup.jpg, "A close-up shot of the generated binding & fur as seen in the scene view"], [BLMT6946-r0.jpg, "The final lane shot of this rug generated using the assistant"] ]
+    [rugassistantui.jpg, "An annotated image of the Rug Assistant's UI shows how easy it is to use!"], [rug-closeup.jpg, "A close-up shot of the generated binding & fur as seen in the scene view"] ]

+wfruglane: [
+    [BLMT6946-r0.jpg, "The final lane shot of this rug generated using the assistant"] ]